mcaceresb/stata-gtools/README.md

 - It can take a `varlist` and not just a `varname`; in that case it prints all unique combinations of the varlist.
 The user can specify column and row separators.
+- It can deduplicate an arbitrary number of levels and store the results in a new variable list or replace the old variable list via `gen(prefix)` and `gen(replace)`, respectively.
+If the user runs up against the maximum macro variable length, add option `nolocal`.

 Differences from `isid`